 I think social media highlights everyone’s insecurities, not just pastors.
 I have felt the pull to be a famous pastor, like a new Judah Smith or Carl Lentz, rather than to focus on the people God has placed me over in a given season.
 If anything, I wonder if this is something younger pastors can learn from the older generation.
 For instance, my current pastor is in his 60s, has never been on social media, and is unquestioningly committed to his small, local church.
 He feels no temptation to gain followers, likes, views or a book deal; his focus is to pastor well the church God has given him for the past 30 years.

 Greear identifies “focusing on the big things” as one of the danger signs of becoming one of the arrogant pastors obsessed with power.

 This is probably my greatest temptation in ministry.
 I am always eager to rush ahead, trying get to the “next thing.”
 That impatience might look impressive to others (and it may feel great when I’m “accomplishing” things), but it leaves hurting people by the wayside.

 Another example of a desire to be a “dragon,” according to Goggin and Strobel, is an inattention to developing the next generation of leader: “Toxic leaders do not develop other leaders because they pose a threat to their own power.”

-Renoe, a young pastor, has seen it.
+Renoe, a young pastor, has seen the problem of arrogant pastors.

 I feel like there are elements of the older generation which are unwilling to ‘pass the torch’ to the next generation of church leaders.
 This is evidenced most widely by the Boomers’ invention of megachurches and tele-preaching to satellite campuses.
 What better way to tell a millennial pastor-to-be, “No, you’re not ready to preach, I’d rather preach to all of the campuses than to raise up a new leader and let you preach to one of them.”